 Over the years, the Foundation has accepted many bequests.
 Bequests can be in the form of a specific amount or the residue of an estate.
 The Foundation can provide suggested wording for a will which should be reviewed with a professional advisor.
 Donors of bequest can receive a substantial reduction in federal gift and estate taxes.

-The Community Foundation may be designated as the beneficiary of a life insurance policy.
-A tax receipt will be issued upon receipt of the proceeds of the policy at the time of death.
+- The Ottawa Community Foundation may be designated as the beneficiary of an existing life insurance policy.
+The estate will receive a charitable tax receipt when the proceeds of the policy are paid to the Ottawa Community Foundation.

-The Foundation may also be assigned ownership of a life insurance policy during a donor’s lifetime.
-A tax receipt will be issued for the cash surrender value of a policy at the time of donation.
+- The Ottawa Community Foundation may be assigned ownership of a life insurance policy during a donor’s lifetime.
+A tax receipt will be issued for the fair market value of a policy at the time of donation.
 If the policy requires future premium payments, these payments qualify for an annual charitable tax receipt and the donor can pay them in one of two ways:

 RRSPs / RRIFs

 An individual can donate all or a portion of an RRSP or RRIF during their lifetime with no tax consequences.
 The Foundation may also be made a beneficiary of the RRSP or RRIF, which the Foundation will receive upon an individual’s death.

 For more information on these or any other giving options, please contact Janet Adams, Senior Associate, Donor Engagement at 613-236-1616 x 231.